• Skip to main content

 A collage showing how to extract the tamarind juice.

-• Strain the tamarindo.
+• Strain the tamarind pulp.

 • Use a cooking spoon to push out the juice.

-• Add the juice to a blender.
+• Add the tamarind mixture to a blender.

 Messy but needs to be done.
 It will look like mush, but that’s exactly what you want.